mayconfmelo/min-manual/src/comments.typ

 out to see how it looks like in practice.
 **/

-// FEAT: comment.esc() escapes all non alphanumerical characters and apply regex
+// Escapes all non-alphanumerical characters
 #let esc(text) = {
   let pattern = ""